mehdimld/cdk-stable-diffusion/README.md

 - cdk deploy HuggingFaceModelEndpoint will deploy: a SageMaker HuggingFace Model and deploy it to a dedicated SageMaker Endpoint.
 Be aware that this deployment take about 7 minutes.

 Your infrastructure is now ready you can start to play with it :
-- Go to the s3 bucket and in the input-audiofiles-bucket upload any .mp3 file
+- Upload any .mp3 file to the input-audiofiles-bucket
 - Wait for 1-2 minutes and you'll see the output of your speech-to-image generator in the bucket named output-images-bucket.

 ## Next Steps :